apeeyush/Data-Analytics-Log-Manager/README.md

 --------
 Install Rails 4.1 and make sure that you are running PostgreSQL 9.1 or higher on your system.
 Next clone the repository.
 Run `bundle install` from terminal after changing directory to the project directory.

 Set up the `config/database.yml` file to allow the Rails application to connect to PostgreSQL.
-Either update the `username` and `password` with your existing user's value or create a new user in PostgreSQL having a `username` of `log_manager`.
-Now, grant this user all privileges on `log_manager_development` database or make it a superuser.
+Either update the `username` and `password` with your existing user's value or create a new user in PostgreSQL having `username`:`log_manager` and `password`:`log_manager`.
+Now, create database `log_manager_development` and grant this user all privileges on `log_manager_development` database or make it a superuser.

 Run `rake db:migrate` to apply migrations and after that you can start the rails server by using `rails server`.
 The rails console can be accessed using `rails console`.